 - Moving a drug to a higher cost-sharing tier

-Kaiser Permanente Medicare Advantage plans cover selected brand name drugs and generic drugs.
+Kaiser Permanente Medicare Advantage health plans cover selected brand name drugs and generic drugs.
 Generic drugs have the same active-ingredient formula as a brand name drug.
-Generic drugs usually cost less than brand name drugs and are rated by the Food and Drug Administration (FDA) to be as safe and effective as brand name drugs.
+Generic drugs usually cost less than brand name drugs and are rated by the FDA to be as safe and effective as brand name drugs.

 If a drug isn't covered.
 If your doctor or pharmacist says that a certain prescription drug is not covered, call Member Services to ask why the drug was not covered.
 Here are other steps you can take: